-As long as the actors involved in the administration of the land are integrated to a master of the buildings, sequential flows that can be parallel will be unnecessary.
-As an example, the bank should be able to enter a mortgage without a notary as an intermediary; Total, is a user empowered before the system and is who has entered into a contract with the citizen, who authorizes the lien on your property.
-By far, an old-fashioned government will be able to place a registrar that is inside by clicking on a button, accepting the registration, until it gets tired of asking for licenses because its finger hurts, they will put it on the street and delegate the performance. to an entity empowered in the bank.
-The same logic is applicable to the other actors that now intervene in a transaction, such as the urban curator, the surveyor, the notary, the municipality, etc. As long as the actors are integrated, the update will be in real time and the competition will be the best services.
+As long as the actors involved in land administration are integrated into a real estate master, sequential flows that can be parallel will be unnecessary.
+As an example, the bank should be able to enter a mortgage without a notary as an intermediary; In total, he is a user empowered before the system and he is the one who has entered into a contract with the citizen, who authorizes the lien on his property.
+By far, an old-fashioned government will be able to place a registrar that is clicking on a button inside accepting the registration, until he gets tired of asking for licenses because his finger hurts, they will put him on the street and delegate the performance to him to an authorized entity in the bank.
+The same logic is applicable to the other actors who now intervene in a transaction, such as the urban curator, the surveyor, the notary, the municipality, etc. As long as the actors are integrated, the update will be in real time and the competition will be the best services.

 And then, the cadastre will be updated by the people, at the point where they make transactions.

-This sounds somewhat crazy, but it is what happens with banking.
-Before, the bank issued a card (ja, as the tickets travel tickets), and it was necessary to go to the bank to withdraw money, then with that money buy, and if we had more we could go to deposit the bank or the can of milk under the bed.
-Today you open a bank account, and they give you a debit card and a password to manage on the Internet; you no longer withdraw in the bank, but in a cashier; your account is updated in real time when you make purchases in any business, online or transfer to third parties from your mobile while you are in the taxi.
+This sounds crazy, but it is what already happens with banking.
+Before, the bank issued a card (ha, like travel ticket cards), and it was necessary to go to the bank to withdraw money, and then with that money buy, and if we had excess we could go to deposit it in the bank or in the can of milk under the bed.
+Today you open a bank account, and they give you a debit card and a password to manage on the Internet; You no longer withdraw at the bank, but at an ATM; your account is updated in real time when you make purchases in any business, online or transfer to third parties from your mobile while you are in the taxi.

-The trend points there, that the user enters his account of the National Property Registry, and see there the real estate he has, if he wants to mortgage he can do it directly with the bank, if he wants to sell it he can do it directly, if he wants to manage a building license or an operating permit ... as it happens in the bank !.
-"Like Uber," this cannot be stopped by archaic cadaster-registry officials, not even notarial guilds.
-Simply the need of the market; to the extent that processes are standardized, the security and completeness of the information is strengthened; Disruptive business models will be merged with citizen-based solutions as a priority.
+The trend points there, that the user enters his account of the National Property Registry, and sees there the properties he has, if he wants to mortgage he can do it directly with the bank, if he wants to sell it he can do it directly, if he wants to manage a construction license or an operating permit ... as it already happens in the bank!
+"Like Uber", this cannot be stopped by archaic cadastre-registry officials, not even notarial unions.
+Simply the need of the market; to the extent that the processes are standardized, the security and completeness of the information is strengthened; disruptive business models will be merged with citizen-based solutions as a priority.

 In this sense, processes that for now operate separately may converge, such as the real estate market (leases and sales) where B2B schemes such as AirBnb are killing the conventional model with a global reach self-managed by the end user; dying on the way the real estate agent, the lawyer who makes the contract, the appraiser who makes the study of economic capacity, the company that guarantees the insurance and above all the state that is costing to take out the tax.

-It will also happen that property registration systems will be unified, to a register of "goods available for marketing", this applies to situations such as movable assets (vehicles), intellectual goods, mercantile goods (companies, shares), under an equivalence of « marketable securities ».
+It will also happen that property registration systems will be unified, to a register of "goods available to be marketed", this applies to situations such as movable property (vehicles), intellectual goods, commercial goods (companies, shares), under an equivalence of " marketable securities'.
 For this, technologies as BlockChain and artificial intelligence should take advantage of intelligent contracts, in the logic of a digital twin object of physical reality with its cryptocurrency equivalent, to the extent that securitization is guaranteed in a registry where the government no longer has a candle.

 And then, the cadastre-registry will be updated in real time as it already happens in other environments of everyday life.

-It is also a matter of «humanization of the urgency that the Cadastral-Registry Registry meet a great need in the world».
-That is why the question: Is the Conventional Cadastre ready to meet in cost, time and traceability the need for an 70% of the population that lacks property rights?
-And we do not mean to make a recognition of the territory in 50 years, but in maximum record times of 6 years; although for this we must break the paradigms of the current flow of the cadastral-registration process, focusing on what adds value to the Land Administration chain.
+It is also a question of "humanization of the urgency that the Cadastral-Registral Register meet a great need in the world."
+That is why the question: Is the Conventional Cadastre ready to meet in cost, time and traceability the need of 70% of the population that lacks property rights?
+And we are not referring to making a recognition of the territory in 50 years, but in maximum record times of 6 years; although for this we must break the paradigms of the current flow of the cadastral - registry process, focusing on what adds value to the Land Administration chain.

-We refer therefore to this aspect associated with this statement is the global need to register people who do not have an identification recognized by an official system, the properties that have not been registered and the list of rights that these people exercise over this land.
-This, not to mention that in the already registered there is a terrible outdated informality.
-Getting to solve this problem in the next 20 years implies rethinking disruptive methods that allow reduction of time, costs and greater participation of the population.
+We refer, therefore, to this aspect associated with this declaration is the global need to register people who do not have an identification recognized by an official system, the properties that have not been registered and the list of rights that these people exercise over this land.
+This, without counting that in what has already been registered there is a terrible outdated informality.
+Getting to solve this problem in the next 20 years implies re-thinking about disruptive methods that allow reduction of time, costs and greater participation of the population.

 5. Global and interoperable Cadastre

 Just that.
-Standardization motivated by the market, with universal object identifier.
-And to the dumpster the code of 30 digits that changes every time the property is filled with forest.
+Market-motivated standardization, with universal object identifier.
+And to the garbage can the 30-digit code that changes every time the property fills up with mountains.